Calculatorbudy Official Logo

 SAS Solver (Side-Angle-Side)

 Use this mode when you know two sides (e.g., a and b) and the angle between them (Angle C).
-The angle must be the "included" angle; otherwise, it becomes an SSA problem.
+The angle must be the "included" angle.
+If not, it becomes an SSA problem.

 Calculation Steps: The calculator finds side c using the Law of Cosines.
 Once all three sides are known, it calculates the remaining angles.